SMB (Server Message Block)

 SMB, or Server Message Block, is a network communication

-protocol used for sharing access to files, printers, serial ports, and other
+protocol for sharing access to files, printers, serial ports, and other

 resources between nodes on a network.
 SMB uses port 445 TCP.
 Here are some key